 ABOUT THE AWARDS

-Taking place at the EICC in Edinburgh, the ceremony is anticipated to attract up to 2,000 guests from 200 of the UK’s leading companies, representing an expected £200 billion in turnover, making it the largest business dinner in the UK.
+Taking place at the EICC in Edinburgh, the ceremony attracts up to 2,000 business leaders from the the UK’s leading companies, representing over £200 billion in turnover, making it the largest business dinner in the UK.

 Key British Business Awards Dates